Feels Good Man: Critical response

 Nick Allen of RogerEbert.com wrote: "Jones' movie is a beacon of internet literacy about a whole new language—that memes are flexible, omnipotent, and pieces of a phenomenon more powerful than their creators".
 Vox Media's Polygon called it "the most important political film of 2020".
+Nathan Matisse of Ars Technica said the film "reminds viewers time and time again of a basic communication and rhetorical studies principle: no matter the intent of someone who puts a message into the world, once it's out there, that idea/work/message/whatever no longer entirely belongs to the messenger.
+Some part of meaning always lies in reception."

 Awards and nominations

-Feels Good Man won a U.S. Documentary Special Jury Award for Emerging Filmmaker at the Sundance Film Festival.
+Feels Good Man won a U.S. Documentary Special Jury Award for Emerging Filmmaker at the Sundance Film Festival and won an Emmy Award in 2021 for Outstanding Research: Documentary.
 It was also nominated in the festival's U.S. Documentary Competition.